Benjamin Schwerdtner is software artist and developer with multidisciplinary background.

 This is almost opposite to the percieved power of computing, the abillity to create worlds, to make all rules as masterminder.

 In reality, the masterminded, simple worlds are only at the core of applications (also, domain model).
-They are important and powerful, but not the main job of programmers, they don't comprise complete systems, and they usually not the reason why software projects succeed or fail in the real world.
+They are important and powerful, but not the main job of programmers, they don't comprise complete systems, and they usually are not the reason why software projects succeed or fail in the real world.

 Because of fallibilism (Popper), programs are in a perpetual state of misunderstanding and incorrectness.